Australian Marsupials - Koala

 If you prefer you can park your car at Paynesville and travel by foot or bicycle on the Ferry to Raymond Island for free!

 It will only require a few minutes walking and you will see Koalas in the gum trees.

-Most of the photographs I have displayed here were taken on Raymond Island.
+Many of the photographs I have displayed here were taken on Raymond Island.

 Private Animal Refuges

 There are smaller private refuges run by animal loving families who give up their own homes and comforts to care for sick and injured Koalas.